Philip-Kiehnle/STMInverter/Readme.md

 ## Results
 ![Osci](images/H-bridge_output_current.PNG "output current")
-All measurements are done at the low voltage side of the transformer:
+All measurements are taken at the low-voltage side of the transformer:
 Chn1(yellow) and Chn2(green) show the full-bridge PWM output voltages.
 Chn3(orange) shows the DC-voltage (no curve visible).
 Chn4(blue) shows the output current.